withastro/astro/packages/integrations/image/README.md

 # @astrojs/image 📷

-> ⚠️ This integration is still experimental!
-Only node environments are supported currently, stay tuned for Deno support in the future!
+> ⚠️ This integration will be deprecated in Astro v3.0 (Fall 2023) in favor of the `astro:assets` module.
+Please see the [Assets documentation](https://docs.astro.build/en/guide/assets/) for more information.

-This **[Astro integration][astro-integration]** makes it easy to optimize images in your [Astro project](https://astro.build), with full support for SSG builds and server-side rendering!
+This **[Astro integration][astro-integration]** optimizes images in your [Astro project](https://astro.build).
+It is supported in Astro v2 only for all static sites and for [some server-side rendering deploy hosts](#installation).

 - <strong>[Why `@astrojs/image`?](#why-astrojsimage)</strong>
 - <strong>[Installation](#installation)</strong>